 Shekhar KC

-Whether it is an education or a profession, media have no boundary, opines different media educators and working journalist of Nepal.
-According to them, opportunities and challenges travel in parallel to any Media Venture.
+Whether it is an education or a profession, media have no boundary, opines different media educators and working journalist of Opportunities in Media

 According to the latest update, there are 2866 newspapers registered, 379 licenses issued for radios and 31 licenses issued for television till the date; similarly, 848 newspapers are regular, 231 radio stations are on air and more than a dozen of televisions have begun their everyday job.
 Just imagine, how many station managers news editors, reporters, program presenters are required in this country, says Bhanu Bhakta Acharya, who is the author of several books in journalism.